processing of your data relating to our cars, which is explained in our Car Privacy Notice [coming soon], and

 Your segment affiliation may also be used to create so-called lookalike audiences, meaning that we create a target audience based on the same characteristics of the individuals belonging to a certain segment affiliation.
-This enables us to target potential customers with similar interests, behavior or characteristics as the people that already have shown an interest in our products and services.
+This enables us to target potential customers with similar interests, behaviour or characteristics as the people that already have shown an interest in our products and services.
 In other words, we will use your segment affiliation to target other individuals with the same characteristics.

-We will also use your segment affiliation to get a better general understanding of you and your needs, provide better customer support, and to keep track of your interactions with us.
+We will also use your segment affiliation to get a better general understanding of you and your needs, provide better customer support and to keep track of your interactions with us.

 3. Where do we get your personal data from?

 We mainly collect your personal data directly from you, but in some cases, we also collect personal data from other sources, namely when:

 you decide to finance your vehicle through leasing or a loan: we collect information about the status of your finance or leasing application from the finance or leasing company.